lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 ratio of beta-cell function over 6-years (value of slope, if compatible) may convince the reader more, at least for the representative NEFA fractions."*

+    {{This comment is not entirely clear to me}} This is an interesting question.
+GEE does not model on the individual level, only on the population as a whole.
+As such, we cannot answer research questions specific to individuals.
+There are statistical techniques that can extract individual level associations, however, our objective was (at least initially) to examine population level associations.
+We therefore chose statistical techniques suitable to the study design and our research questions, which was in this case GEE modelling.

 5. *"Referring previous longitudinal studies showing the link between NEFA level and beta cell deterioration, even which were investigated in the diabetic patients, could confirm the results of this study."*

+    We have added some relevant references and associated discussions to the conclusions.

 ## Referee: 3